udzura/slides/rubykaigi2025/script.md

 But that function wasn't even being called.
 Why?

-Because I needed to correctly implement the Preopens mechanism first.
+Because I needed to correctly implement the Pre-opens mechanism first.

 Now I'll try to describe overview of preopens:
 - By default, a Wasm runtime, even with WASI enabled, cannot access the host environment's file system at all, for security reasons.
 - When launching the Wasm runtime, information about the host file systems to be shared must be passed via pre-registered file descriptors.
+- After initialization, when Runtime is goning to access the file system, it must check these pre-registered file descriptors first.

 This mechanism is often referred to as Preopens.

 Looking at the WASI SDK's Lib C implementation, you can see a specific process.